leesaye/project-23-marc-copy/README.md

 	1. A user can login or create and account if they do not have one.
 2. A User can create and add contacts to their account (Contacts Tab)
 	1. A user can add contacts and input information about each of their contacts.
-	2. They can also take a quiz that asks questions about their contact to prompt the user to add more information about a specific the contact.
+	2. They can also take a quiz that asks questions about their contact to generate a relationship score with that contact that determines the strength of the relationship.
-	3. A use can view all their contacts in a consolidated overview.
+	3. A user can view all their contacts in a consolidated overview.
 3. A User can add events and tasks to a calendar as reminders for when to reach out to contacts.
 (Calendar Tab)
-	1. On the Calendar Tab, a use can view a calendar view of all their upcoming events and tasks.
+	1. On the Calendar Tab, a user can view a calendar view of all their upcoming events and tasks.
 	2. A user can also add events or tasks to the calendar.

 The Final MVP for Personal CRM should accomplish the following 3 main user stories:

-4. As a user I want to be reminded that I haven't communicated with someone for a while.
+1. As a user I want to be reminded that I haven't communicated with someone for a while.
-5. As a user, I want to be able to easily action follow-ups or outstanding items and set due dates - that means I should be able to tap one button and the message sends.
+2. As a user, I want to be able to easily action follow-ups or outstanding items and set due dates - that means I should be able to tap one button and the message sends.
-6. As a user, I want to be able to capture information simply.
+3. As a user, I want to be able to capture information simply.
 I want to be prompted to help me understand my relationship, without having to remember specific information or input it directly (example: scoring system, swipeable "yes/no" questions).
 Example: "Do you know Marc's favourite colour? --> Yes/No --> If yes, ask what it is.
 If no, move to next question."

 ## Screenshots, GIFs, or Short Videos:
 View the following video for a walkthrough and user flow of our website:
 [https://drive.google.com/file/d/1AE1FqYCjQAl-VvuZVgFaiwOJPLMCc7xf/view?usp=drive_link](https://drive.google.com/file/d/1AE1FqYCjQAl-VvuZVgFaiwOJPLMCc7xf/view?usp=drive_link)

 ## How the TA can Test the features:
-7. Visit our deployed website here: https://personalcrm.netlify.app/
+3. Visit our deployed website here: https://personalcrm.netlify.app/
 	1. Since we are using the free tier of our deployment services, it may take a while for our services to startup the first time as our server shutdowns after 15 minutes of inactivity.
-8. After clicking the link above you will be brought to the log in page.
+4. After clicking the link above you will be brought to the log in page.
 		1. You can use the following test user to login
 			1. username: newuser
 			2. password: 123
 		2. You may also register a new account instead by clicking the Sign Up link at the bottom of the Log In page.
 			1. Here you can enter a username email and password.
 			2. Feel free to use this account instead of the test user above
-9. Click the login or register buttons after entering credentials to sign in.
+5. Click the login or register buttons after entering credentials to sign in.
 (Note: Since we are using the free tier of our deployment service it may take a while to log in after clicking the Login button)
-10. Once Logged in, you will be brought to our home page.
+6. Once Logged in, you will be brought to our home page.
 This is where you will see a sidebar and a motivational quote.
-11. To test our second use case, click the Contacts tab on the left sidebar.
+7. To test our second use case, click the Contacts tab on the left sidebar.
 	2. Here you can add a new contact by clicking the green add contact button.
 		1. This will bring you to an add contacts page where you can enter information about a new contact you want to add
 		2. Try inputing a name, email, phone, job, relationship and notes.